Can Women Take Viagra for Female Sexual Issues

 Women cannot take Viagra because the FDA has not approved the drug for female use.

 Viagra is designed to assist men in attaining and maintaining an erection during sexual activity.
-It is not intended for women, as female Sexual Dysfunction differs from Erectile Dysfunction.
+It is not intended for women, as female sexual dysfunction differs from Erectile Dysfunction.

 Female Sexual Dysfunction includes problems with sexual desire, response, and orgasms.
 The symptoms include low sexual desire, inability to attain orgasm, and pain during intercourse.

-Viagra does not increase your sex drive or affect your orgasms.
+Viagra does not directly increase your sex drive or affect your orgasms.
 Therefore, it does not particularly address female sexual problems.

 Yet, in some instances, it may also be beneficial for women.
 It may improve genital sensitivity and stimulation.
 Consequently, it may enable women to respond better to arousal.